-Dile Que Sí (say yes to her) is the pendant to Dile Que No (say no to her).
+Dile Que Sí (say yes to her) is the twin sister to Dile Que No (say no to her).
 As a move Dile Que Sí is a handheld Vacilala.
 The Follow is lead forward on one, she turns on 1-2-3 in order for the Lead to bring her into closed position on 5-6-7.
 That is what the name means: bring her in, say yes to her.

 Video 1 is from Mexican “Salsafición”, 2017.
 Except that it takes a while to get used to the funny personal style of Amando, they make many great and technically innovative videos.
 Anahí always steps the most perfect Vacilala.
 She only needs to unlearn the back rocking in Dile Que No to become a role model.

 I like the way Amando breaks the moves down in their many videos, and that he carefully names the different parts of a move.
 Very useful.
 All instructors should do that.
 But I sometimes disagree with the terms he use.

 In the Dile Que Sí video, Amando calls the first part, for “Dile Que Sí”, just another name for the Vacilala turn on 1-2-3.
 So why not call it a Vacilala turn to make things easier?
 The 5-6-7 of Vacilala bringing the Follow into closed position, Amando calls “Sacala” of all things?
 This must be a typo, that should be corrected.

 Video 2 is from “Pepe Puerto Vs Rueda Cubana”, Seville, Spain, 2016.
 Pepe has uploaded more videos of moves than probably anybody else, and his personal style fits him well.
 In the following video, Pete and Maribel show an example of how one can use the Dile Que Sí move in social dancing.
 We have of cause many variations for what to do, when the Follow is brought in.